 - No Consistent Methodology: Cyber risk quantification is not an exact science; therefore, it cannot be performed consistently.

-- No Standardization: The model used for cyber risk quantification may depend on the organization and the structure of its IT infrastructure.
+- No Standardization: The model used for quantification may depend on the organization and the structure of its IT infrastructure.
 It is challenging to translate results from one organization to another or even use it across various industries.

 - No Known Method: Studies have shown that industry and IT experts do not widely accept any known cyber threat quantification methodology.